top of page

 These things work because they require engagement of several parts of me.
 They trigger a conversation between my brain, my body, my heart, and my soul.

 Easy activities like scrolling social media or video games only engage the body.
 They are soulless.
-They just put you in a state of "not bored."
+They just put me in a state of "not bored."

 The examples I gave are beyond healthy activities.
 They are activities that support existential inclusivity.